Many cultures use rituals during the adolescence and teen years to mark the time when children transition to becoming responsible for themselves.

 Children naturally spend most of their time in a state of joy and fun and good feelings, which is the way it’s supposed to be.
 Too often though, we demonstrate the opposite.

-It’s our job to set an inspiring example for our kids, which means practicing being the best that we are.
+It’s our job to set an inspiring example for our kids.
+That includes practicing being the best that we are.
 It means:

 - Not coercing or manipulating them into doing what we want.
 It’s never appropriate to send them a message that they should change to make us feel better.

 - Not saying one thing while meaning another, because they’ll see through it.
-Our kids read us perfectly, and they amplify whatever we’re expressing.
+Our kids read us perfectly, and they amplify back to us whatever we’re expressing.

 - Demonstrating that we have a choice whether to freak out over life or to not get bothered.
 We have the ability to deliberately choose thoughts and experiences that lead us in the direction of joy – like when we were kids.